iamport-intl/admin-template/README.md

 Copyright 2020 creativeLabs Łukasz Holeczek.
 Code released under [the MIT license](https://github.com/coreui/coreui-free-vue-admin-template/blob/master/LICENSE).
 There is only one limitation - you cannot re-distribute the `CoreUI` as stock nor if you modify the `CoreUI`.
 In the past we faced some problems with persons who tried to sell `CoreUI` based templates.

-## Support CoreUI Development

-CoreUI is an MIT licensed open source project and completely free to use.
-However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
-You can support development by buying [PRO version](https://coreui.io/pro/).